spack/spack-monitor/docs/getting_started/index.rst

 with package specs, along with error and output for the builds.
 The guide here should walk you through basic usage of spackmon.
-If you have other questions or find something missing, please `let us know <https://github.com/spack/spackmon/issues>`_ We recommend that you start by :ref:`getting_started-containers`.
+If you have other questions or find something missing, please `let us know <https://github.com/spack/spackmon/issues>`_ We recommend that you start by :ref:`getting_started-install`, which includes specifics for starting with containers.

 .. toctree::
    :maxdepth: 2

-   containers
+   install
+   api